 Strolling its charming cobbled streets is a must do.
 That´s where you will find the Picasso and Cathedral I mention above and also hundreds of restaurants and tapa bars like Bodega el Pimpi where you should try out an ajoblanco, a chilled garlic soup.
 Then top that off with boquerones (anchovies) and their speciality octopus salad.

-Malaga in Spain is a great choice travel destination for families, solo explorers and for those of you with romance in mind.
+Malaga in Spain is a great travel destination for families, groups of friends, couples both young and old, solo explorers and for those of you with romance in mind.
 Also an ideal spot for off season travels, beach bums, food fanatics and retail therapy wouldn't disappoint.

 Did you know that Malaga Spain has a continuous inhabitant stretch of 2800 years.